jadenth0mas/mlb_ncba_analysis/README.md

 ## Tools Used

-The tool used for this project is R.
+The tool used for this project was R.

 The R library dependencies are tidyverse, rvest, rmarkdown, ggthemes, verification, MASS, e1071, class, neuralnet, and purrr.